 Humans Are Complex Beings

 Accept these things about being human.
 It helps clarify why five-year and even one-year goals are hard to achieve.
 Human nature takes effect and starts the trouble.
 We relax knowing we have months or years before urgency kicks us into action.

-While long-term goals are okay, they need setting and accomplishing smaller goals to support them.
+While long-term goals are okay, they need setting and accomplishing smaller aims to support them.
 If you want to become a medical doctor, you know it will take years of education and training with lots of incremental milestones.
-Fortunately, education is broken into smaller segments, which make monumental and mundane achievements possible.
+Fortunately, learning breaks into smaller segments, which make monumental and mundane achievements possible.

 Why 90-day Goal Planning Works

 Let’s talk about artists for a minute.
 I find artists fall into two broad categories with lots of crossovers.
 Most either are creative, or they are technical.
 You don’t see many good planners in either type.
 It’s too hard to figure out what we want in five years.
 Some of us float for years in relative comfort because we are not planning and taking action on higher goals.